Gabrieltgaldino/NRG_QT/docs/source/software_description/IsoMIF.rst

        :width: 65%
        :align: center

-To use IsoMIF, a binding site must be defined (see :doc:`GetCleft`) in the Pymol interface.
+To use IsoMIF, a binding site must be defined (see :doc:`GetCleft`) in the PyMOL interface.

 Running IsoMIF requires two targets and two binding sites.
 If only one target and one binding site are provided, only the molecular interaction field is generated.